PREDNISOLONE 5MG TABLETS BP

 illnesses involving inflammation in the body.
 Prednisolone reduces this

 inflammation, which could otherwise go on making your condition worse.
+You

-You must take this medicine regularly to get maximum benefit from it.
+must take this medicine regularly to get maximum benefit from it.

-Prednisolone Tablets are used to treat a wide range of inflammatory and
+Prednisolone Tablets are used to treat a wide range of inflammatory and autoimmune conditions including:

 • Allergies, including severe allergic reactions;

 - Lungs, including asthma;